 - Step 2: Check the number of factors of that number

-- Step 3: If the number of factors is greater than 2, it is not a prime number.
+- Step 3: If the number of factors is more than two, it is not a prime number.

 Example: Take a number, say, 36.